Perceived Wedding Photography Problems & Solutions

-A: Simply ring or text me on 07947 613070, email me or fill out the form below now.
-Wedding photographers do get booked early, especially Saturdays over the summer, so the sooner you contact me, the more likely I am to be free.
+Wedding photographers get booked early, especially Saturdays over the summer, so the sooner you contact me, the more likely I am to be free.

 Q. OUR WEDDING IS OUTSIDE THE CAERPHILLY/SOUTH WALES AREA.
 WHICH AREAS DO YOU COVER?

-Q. WHEN AND WHERE ARE YOU AVAILABLE TO MEET TO DISCUSS BOOKING YOU AS OUR WEDDING PHOTOGRAPHER?
+Q. DO WE NEED TO MEET TO DISCUSS BOOKING YOU AS OUR WEDDING PHOTOGRAPHER?

 Q. CAN WE SEE IMAGES OF A COMPLETE WEDDING?

-Q. IF WE CHOOSE YOU AS OUR WEDDING PHOTOGRAPHER, CAN WE MEET AGAIN IN THE RUN UP TO THE WEDDING?
+Q. IF WE CHOOSE YOU AS OUR WEDDING PHOTOGRAPHER, CAN WE MEET IN THE RUN-UP TO THE WEDDING?

-A: Yes, definitely if you’d like to.
-Often it’s useful to meet at the wedding ceremony or reception venue.
-This would enable us to have a walk through and for me to asses how I’m going to work on the day and where to be in order to take the best images.
+A: Yes, definitely if you’d like to and our schedules allow.
+Often it’s helpful to meet at the wedding ceremony or reception venue.
+This would enable us to have a walkthrough and assess how I’m going to work on the day and where to be to take the best images.